Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="frame_component_monitoring"></a>
 ## Managing Frame-component

-To add and manage frame-components, you must add frame-component and register the frame-component callbacks.
+To add and manage frame-components, you must add a frame-component and register the frame-component callbacks.

 1. Declare a frame-component in the manifest file:
     ```